 SACHI (Sayeret Chesed Yechudit – Teenage Welfare Club) began at Neve Hanna Children’s Home in Kiryat Gat, thanks to the initiative of a staff member.
-SACHI later expanded and became a nationwide youth movement with the founding branch at Neve Hanna.
+SACHI later expanded and became a nationwide youth program with the founding branch at Neve Hanna.
 At the AIPAC Policy Conference last March, the SACHI Program was featured as a new innovative program at the beginning of one of the plenary sessions.

 Teenagers from the age of 13 years on, can join SACHI, operating according to the motto: The best thing in the world is to do good deeds for others.
 The teenagers of Neve Hanna, who are usually at the receiving side, are learning about the other side—giving.